-Playgame over copper deposits in Serbia, Zijin-Nevsun-Freeport17.
-September 2018. / Mining
+Playgame over copper deposits in Serbia, Zijin-Nevsun-Freeport, Mining

 In the moments of celebration and inebriation because of the successful sale of the Mining and Smelting Basin Bor, a dilemma whether one should be looking a gift horse in the mouth and asking oneself if the job was done successfully as it is being saidmight be unwelcome.
 At first glance, the sale of Bor can be seen as a gift from heaven because the former and current president of Serbia (plus the former minister of mining) have for so long and earnestly been cajoling the President of China that he finally gave in and sent the company Zijin as a strategic partner to Serbia with USD 350 million to buy 63 percent of RTB Bor.
 Now, we are eagerly waiting for the Chinese, God willing, toformally sign a recapitalization and business plan agreement for the next six years.